oils-for-unix/oils/doc/ysh-vs-python.md

 in_progress: true
 ---

-Oil Expressions vs. Python
+YSH Expressions vs. Python
 ==========================

-Oil's expression language borrows heavily from Python.
+The YSH expression language borrows heavily from Python.
 In fact, it literally started with Python's `Grammar/Grammar` file.

 This doc describes some differences, which may help Python users learn Oil.